iExecBlockchainComputing/iexec-doc/worker.rst

 SHAREDPACKAGES    packages already installed in the worker        NO LOGGERLEVEL       logger level used by the worker                 NO           INFO
 ================  ==============================================  ==========  =============

+Regarding the volumes mounted with the -v command, they are mandatory.

 Install a worker from deb package
 ---------------------------------